0skxr/mcpt/README.md

 To run mcpt, you will need the following prerequisites:

-- Taichi (preferably a graphics card)
+- Taichi
 - Python
 - Pillow (PIL)
 - requests (for communication with Minecraft)
+- a Graphics Card

 To enable mcpt to gather real-time data from Minecraft, you need to install a compatible Minecraft mod.
 This mod creates an interface through which mcpt can communicate with Minecraft.